How to Calculate Annual Percentage Rate (APR)

 To get the most out of APR, it’s critical to understand how it works.
 Sometimes your lender provides an APR, but you might need to calculate APR for yourself (or you might just want to check the lender’s math).

-Apples-to-apples: Even with honest, completely transparent lenders, it can still be hard to tell which loan is least expensive.
+Apples-to-apples: Even with honest, completely transparent lenders, it can still be hard to tell which loan is the least expensive.
 But APR helps you (as much as possible) get an apples-to-apples comparison of loans by accounting for every cost related to borrowing.

 How to Calculate APR